Polycademy/Console-Setup/README.md

 Setting up Git
 --------------

-Make sure the `core.autocrlf` is false:
+Make sure the `core.autocrlf` is false, and the default line ending is lf:

 ```
 git config --global core.autocrlf false
+git config --global core.eol lf
 ```

 Cygwin's git-core templates is stored in a different place than usual.
 Run this at the command line: